Newton Booth: Political career

 In 1873, Booth helped to organize the Dolly Vardens, a new, independent, republican, anti-monopoly political party.
-The party was named for a calico pattern composed of many different colors and figures, alluding to a political party made up of "sore heads from any party or by any name".
+The "Dolly Vardens" was named for a calico pattern composed of many different colors and figures, alluding to a political party made up of "sore heads from any party or by any name".
 With their support, he was elected to the U.S. Senate as a member of the Anti-Monopoly Party in December 1873, serving from March 4, 1875, to March 3, 1881.
 He was not a candidate for reelection in 1880.
 During his time in the Senate, he served as chairman of the U.S. Senate Committee on Manufacturers and the U.S. Senate Committee on Patents, both during the 45th Congress.
 In 1876, the Greenback Party nominated him for Vice President of the United States on the ticket with Peter Cooper.
 However, Booth declined the nomination and Samuel F. Cary replaced him.
 As of 2021, Booth remains the only senator from California who served as a member of a third party.

 After serving in Congress, he returned to his wholesale mercantile business in Sacramento.